hackclub/hackclub/workshops/drumpad/README.md

 Let's start by setting up our IDE (Integrated Development Environment) on rept.it (https://repl.it/), a free, online code editor.
 To start your coding right away, navigate to https://repl.it/languages/html, and you will have your whole setup ready when you sign up.

 You will see that there are already three files named HTML, CSS, and JavaScript.
-Navigate to your `index.html` file, and we can start working on the structure of our drum pads in HTML.
+Navigate to your `index.html` file, and we can start working on the structure of our drum pads in our HTML file.

 ## HTML Part: